 And the Winner Is…

-Honestly, you could make a case for either one, though the use of PHP on sites like Facebook and Google probably tells you something.
+Although you could make a case for either one, the use of PHP on sites like Facebook and Google probably tells you something.
 Overall, PHP is the better option for most websites, and it’s the one we recommend and generally use here at VIEO.

 You can learn more about some of the basics of planning your company website design by checking out our free, comprehensive ebook!